A convergence analysis of the price of anarchy in atomic congestion games: Introduction

 \subsection{Outline of the paper}

 The paper is organized as follows.
 We develop our results for arbitrary atomic congestion games.
-These and their relevant \wu{concepts} are introduced in Section~\ref{sec:Model_Preliminaries} .
-Section~\ref{sec:ConverganceAnalysis} presents our analysis and results for polynomial cost functions with the same degree.
-Section~\ref{sec:GeneralPoly} then presents our analysis and results for arbitrary polynomial cost functions.
+These and their relevant \wu{concepts} are introduced in Section~\ref{sec:Model_Preliminaries} . \WuSecondRevision{We analyze the convergence of the PoAs for atomic congestion games in Section~\ref{sec:MainResults}.} Section~\ref{sec:ConverganceAnalysis} then presents \WuSecondRevision{our convergence results} for polynomial cost functions with the same degree. \WuSecondRevision{Subsequently,} Section~\ref{sec:GeneralPoly} presents \WuSecondRevision{our convergence results} for arbitrary polynomial cost functions.
 We conclude with a short summary and discussion in Section~\ref{sec:Summary}.
 To improve readability, all proofs have been moved to an Appendix.